viv-4/k8s-helm/charts/README.md

 ### Local Deployment with K3d

 K3S is a lightweight distribution of kubernetes by Rancher.
-[K3D](https://k3d.io/) is a k3s deployed as docker containers
+[K3D](https://k3d.io/) deploys a k3s cluster as docker containers.

-For local deployment create and start the cluster whilst mapping port 8443 on localhost to the k3s ingress loadbalancer.
+For local deployment create and start the k3s cluster and map port 8443 on localhost to the k3s ingress loadbalancer.

 ```sh
 k3d cluster create --agents 3 -p 8443:443@loadbalancer  --update-default-kubeconfig